 MOD ARB/25A11/2

-5.460 The use of the band 7 145-7 190 MHz by the space research service (Earth-to-space) is restricted to deep space; no emissions to deep space shall be effected in the band 7 190-7 235 MHz.
-Geostationary satellites in the space research service operating in the band 7 190-7 235 MHz shall not claim protection from existing and future stations of the fixed and mobile services and No. 5.43A does not apply.
-(WRC-03)
+5.460 No emissions from the space research service (Earth-to-space) to deep space shall be effected in the frequency band 7 190-7 235 MHz.
+Geostationary satellites in the space research service operating in the frequency band 7 190-7 235 MHz shall not claim protection from existing and future stations of the fixed and mobile services and No. 5.43A does not apply.
+(WRC-15)

 Reasons: To provide a new allocation to the EESS (Earth-to-space) in the frequency band 7 190-7 250 MHz.
 The TT&C function could be implemented by pairing this new allocation with the already existing EESS (space-to-Earth) allocation in the frequency band 8 025-8 400 MHz.
 Suppression of the first sentence is a consequential change.
 Addition of words “spacecraft operating in” is to be more precise.